 Posted: March 14, 2026

-Urban Entomologist, Amanda Bachmann discusses bumblebee's characteristics, diversity, and ecological importance.
+Urban Entomologist, Amanda Bachmann, PhD, discusses bumblebee's characteristics, diversity, and ecological importance.
 She explains the differences between bumblebees, honeybees, and wasps, and highlights the various species found in the Midwest.
 Amanda also describes a typical day in the life of a bumblebee, their nesting habits, and the challenges they face due to habitat loss and pesticide use.
 The discussion emphasizes the importance of creating habitats for bumblebees and encourages listeners to appreciate and protect these vital pollinators.

 Contact: info@ourwildbackyard.org